teambikenetic/shorts.teambikenetic.com/README.md

 - Team branding strength
 - Lay-up for shop related sales opportunities or skills (so and so raced their sick new wheels)
 - Lend a bit more personality to the team.
 We're big.
 FB is noisy and confusing.
 This might be interesting.

+Notes:

+- think about how to tie-in better for instagram (stories, or ?)